kuba2k2/datastruct/README.md

   - `tell: () -> int` - function returning the current position in the stream
   - `seek: (offset: int, whence: int) -> int` - function allowing to seek to an absolute offset
 - `P` - local context - general-purpose container that is different for each nested struct
+  - `config: Config` - current DataStruct's config
   - `tell: () -> int` - function returning the current position in the current structure (in bytes)
   - `seek: (offset: int, whence: int) -> int` - function allowing to seek to an offset within the current structure
   - `skip: (length: int) -> int` - function allowing to skip `length` bytes
   - `i: int` - (for `repeat()` fields only) index of the current item of the list
   - `item: Any` - (for `repeat()` fields, in `last=` lambda only) item processed right before evaluation
+  - `self: Any` - (packing only) value of the current field

 The context is "general-purpose", meaning that the user can write custom values to it.
 All fields presented above can be accessed by lambda functions - see "Parameter evaluation".